hperrin/svelte-material-ui/INSTALL.md

 ## Using a Custom Theme

-Check out the [Sass instructions](/SASS.md) for setting up a custom theme.
+Check out the [theming instructions](/THEMING.md) for setting up a custom theme.

 ## SvelteKit